MarcL/secure-redirects/README.md

 #### options.validator

 If you need custom functionality then you can pass in a custom validator function.
 This should be a function which returns a boolean which should be `true` if the redirection host is invalid.
-The redirection hostname and the currenthostname will be passed to the validator.
+The redirection hostname and the current hostname will be passed to the validator.

 ```js
 var secureRedirects = require('secure-redirects')